dihego/PPython_Projectz/README.md

 * MATH - There are four scripts; Addition, subraction, division, multiplication.
 Enter the number of operations you want your kid to do for their daily  operations.
-**** FYI - you can change the DIFICULTY by lines 27 and 28 - this increments the number of digits in the operations.
+**** FYI - you can change the DIFFICULTY by lines 27 and 28 - this increments the number of digits in the operations.
 You may contact me I would be more than happy to assist!